h5py/h5py/docs/source/guide/file.rst

 None
     Use the standard HDF5 driver appropriate for the current platform.
     On UNIX, this is the H5FD_SEC2 driver; on Windows, it is H5FD_WINDOWS.
+This driver is almost always the best choice.

 'sec2'
-    Unbuffered, optimized I/O using standard POSIX functions.
+    Optimized I/O using standard POSIX functions.
+Default on UNIX platforms.

 'stdio'
-    Buffered I/O using functions from stdio.h.
+    I/O uses functions from stdio.h.
+This introduces an additional layer of buffering between the HDF5 library and the filesystem.

 'core'
-    Memory-map the entire file; all operations are performed in memory and written back out when the file is closed.
+    Creates a memory-resident file.
+With HDF5 1.8, you may specify an existing file on disk.
+When the file is closed, by default it is written back to disk with the given name.
 Keywords:

         backing_store
             If True (default), save changes to a real file